 All that had just been made could cave in and collapse within half an hour.
-In many positions the shell ploughed earth gave in so that entrenching baskets and fascines had to be worked in for stabilisation.
+In many positions the shell ploughed earth gave in so that entrenching baskets and fascines had to be worked in for stabilization.
 Sacks of sand were in short supply and those sacks filled with the blue Ypres clay were not allowed to be used on the parapets as not to alert the enemy of our mining activities.
 Even more difficult was the construction of concrete bunkers as the high water levels did not allow the construction of deep foundations.
 All trenches were furnished with wooden grids because of the groundwater.

 Württembergische Infanterie-Regiment Nr.
 127